ladada200/CDProject/readme.md

-# CD project
+# Retrievr
 ### What is this project?
-Welcome to the CD Library Project; produced and created by Christopher Rupert.
+Welcome to the Retrievr; produced and created by Retrievr Labs.

+### Who is Retrievr Labs?
+1. Christopher Rupert

 ### Version:
 1.0.0.20.9.4.a